Image by Leonie Van Eyk.

 The two Seedpod residencies each include:

-• Two weeks in-kind use of a studio space in the City of Ballarat equipped for research, development, rehearsal, meetings and access to presentation sites.
+In-kind use of a studio space in the City of Ballarat equipped for research, development, rehearsal, meetings and access to presentation sites for one week.

 Seedpod artists/organisations are expected to offer a public sharing of their exploration.